muneebazam/uw-hadoop-aglorithms/MapReduce/PageRank/README.md

 # PageRank

 An implementation of multi-source personalized pagerank.
-The main difference between pagerank and its personalized counterpart are:
+The main differences in the personalized variant are:
 - All computations are made with respect to a source node *(personalization aspect)*
 - Initially, the source node holds all the mass as opposed to an equal mass distribution
 - Random jumps are always made back to the source node as opposed to an equal probability over nodes